sharkLoc/xtab/README.md

-  flatten    flattened view of CSV records [aliases: flat] freq       Build frequency table of selected column in CSV data head       Print first N records from CSV file pretty     Convert CSV to a readable aligned table reverse    Reverses rows of CSV data [aliases: rev] sample     Randomly select rows from CSV file using reservoir sampling search     Applies the regex to each field individually and shows only matching rows slice      Slice rows from a part of a CSV file tail       Print last N records from CSV file uniq       Unique data with keys xlsx2csv   Convert XLSX to CSV format [aliases: x2c] view       Show CSV file content help       Print this message or the help of the given subcommand(s)
+  flatten    flattened view of CSV records [aliases: flat] freq       Build frequency table of selected column in CSV data head       Print first N records from CSV file pretty     Convert CSV to a readable aligned table [aliases: prt] replace    Replace data of matched fields reverse    Reverses rows of CSV data [aliases: rev] sample     Randomly select rows from CSV file using reservoir sampling search     Applies the regex to each field individually and shows only matching rows slice      Slice rows from a part of a CSV file tail       Print last N records from CSV file transpose  Transpose CSV data [aliases: trans] uniq       Unique data with keys xlsx2csv   Convert XLSX to CSV format [aliases: x2c] view       Show CSV file content help       Print this message or the help of the given subcommand(s)

 Options:
-  -h, --help     Print help (see more with '--help') -V, --version  Print version
+  -h, --help  Print help (see more with '--help')

 Global Arguments:
-  -o, --out <FILE>            Output file name, file ending in .gz/.bz2/.xz will be compressed automatically, if file not specified write data to stdout
+  -d, --delimiter <CHAR>      Set delimiter for input csv file, e.g., in linux -d $'\t' for tab, in powershell -d `t for tab [default: ,]
-  -d, --delimiter <CHAR>      Set delimiter for input csv file, e.g., -d $'\t' for tab [default: ,] -D, --out-delimite <CHAR>   Set delimiter for output CSV file, e.g., -D $'\t' for tab [default: ,]
+  -D, --out-delimite <CHAR>   Set delimiter for output CSV file, e.g., in linux -D $'\t' for tab, in powershell -D `t for tab [default: ,]
       --log <FILE>            If file name specified, write log message to this file, or write to stderr --compress-level <INT>  Set compression level 1 (compress faster) - 9 (compress better) for gzip/bzip2/xz output file, just work with option -o/--out [default: 6]
   -v, --verbosity <STR>       Control verbosity of logging, possible values: {error, warn, info, debug, trace} [default: debug]
-  [CSV]                   Input csv file name, if file not specified read data from stdin
+  [CSV]                   Input CSV file name, if file not specified read data from stdin

 Global FLAGS:
   -H, --no-header  If set, the first row is treated as a special header row, and the original header row excluded from output